openedx/edx-documentation/en_us/shared/set_up_course/planning_course_run_information/scheduling.rst

 Scheduling a Course Run
 #######################

 Scheduling, which includes start and end dates as well as whether the course is self-paced or instructor-paced, changes with every course run.

 .. only:: Partners

-   The scheduling information in this topic is required to create an About page.
-After you determine scheduling for your course run, you enter the course run start and end dates and pacing in Publisher when you create a course run.
+   For courses on edx.org, you enter this information in Publisher.
 For more information, see :ref:`Pub Create a Course Run`.

-You must also enter this information in Studio before the course run begins.
-For more information, see :ref:`Set Schedule and Pacing`.
+   For courses on Edge, you enter this information in Studio.
+For more information, see :ref:`Creating a Course About Page`.

 .. only:: Open_edX

    After you determine scheduling for your course run, you enter this information in Studio before the course run begins.
-For more information, see :ref:`Set Schedule and Pacing`.
+For more information, see :ref:`Creating a Course About Page`.

 .. contents::
    :local: